marchewadm/portfolio/content/selected-works/llm-api-aggregator.md

 image: /img/work-1.jpg
 alt: The project's photo sample

-description: LLM API Aggregator is a tool that allows you to store and manage chats from various LLMs in one place, making them easier to organize and access.
-Its backend is built with FastAPI, SQLAlchemy (for PostgreSQL communication), Alembic, Redis, and Pydantic (for data validation).
-The frontend is developed with Vue.js, Pinia, VeeValidate, VueUse, and @vueuse/motion, with components provided through shadcn-vue to deliver a smooth and modern user experience.
+description: LLM API Aggregator is a tool that allows users to store and manage chats from various LLMs in one place, making them easier to organize and access.
+While similar concepts already existed, I decided to build my own version as a way to learn and practice FastAPI and SQLAlchemy.
+The application follows a layered architecture with controllers, services and the repository pattern.
+It was also my first larger project written in TypeScript, where I focused on applying good coding practices, while at the same time improving my Vue.js skills.
+Additionally, I integrated AWS, using S3 (via the Python AWS SDK, Boto3) and took my first steps in working with Redis.
+As of now, the application supports both the OpenAI API and the Gemini API.

 technologies:
     - name: Python